 It’s very similar to how you deal with a baby/infant, except that at this point they can hopefully give you some indication of how they feel.

-If they’re just miserable, you could try regular liquid tylenol (after the hour), that small of an amount shouldn’t do anything, but you can also try thta FeverAll suppository as well.
+If they’re just miserable, you could try regular liquid Tylenol (after the hour), that small amount shouldn’t do anything, but you can also try that FeverAll suppository as well.

 Fever and vomiting blood

 If you vomit frequently, you could see small streaks of blood in your vomit.
-As long as it’s a small amount and bright red, I’d just keep an eye on it — but if it changes to looking more like coffee grounds or is a larger amount of bright red blood, you should call your doctor or head to insta care/ER.
+As long as it’s a small amount and bright red, I’d just keep an eye on it — but if it changes to look more like coffee grounds or is a larger amount of bright red blood, you should call your doctor or head to insta care or the Emergency Room.

 Vomiting in children

-If you’re looking for more info on Vomiting in children I have a very specific diet that I follow so that my kids get over it quite quickly.
+If you’re looking for more info on vomiting in children, I follow a very specific diet so that my kids get over it quite quickly.
 Parents can do a lot to make this worse — so, follow this stomach flu diet and your little one should feel better soon.
+The brat diet is gentle bland foods that shouldn’t irritate their stomach no matter your child’s age.

 How to stop vomiting in children